 - Access to Work (external website) can help you get or stay in work if you have a disability or health condition.
 The support you get will depend on your needs.
 It can include, for example, a grant to pay for practical support at work or money to pay for communication support at job interview (external website).

 - Work and Health Programme (external website) helps you find and keep a job if you are out of work.
 Personal support can include training to help meet your work needs and putting you in touch with employers.

 - Advice on mental health issues can also be found through Every Mind Matters (external website).

 - If you’re not sure where to start with your job search, follow our seven steps to improve your chances of finding work.

-This means you can be confident approaching a signed-up company about workplace adjustments, alternative interview formats or any other variation that might help you get in and get on at their company.
+- Look for Disability Confident employers – Disability Confident (external website) is a Government-backed scheme promoting good employer practices to support disabled people into work.
+So you can be confident approaching a signed-up company about workplace adjustments, alternative interview formats or any other help you need to get in and get on at their company.

 - If you want to look for vacancies, use the Find a Job service (external website) or other job sites available too.
 Try searching for ‘jobs’ in Google, or make your search more specific to find sites that specialise in disability and work, like ‘disability job sites’.